atocchi/ExpressJest/README.md

 Currently runs 5 unit tests, ```battery.test``` , ```fuel.test``` , ```engine.test``` , ```info.test``` , and ```doors.test```

-These test all check to make sure that respective routes return the correct JSON data, you can see the expected data in the next section below.
+These tests all check to make sure that respective routes return the correct JSON data, you can see the expected data in the next section below.

 ----------------------------------------